Ultronomix/docs/COMMON_INTERVIEW_QS.md

 - Explain directives in Angular (specifically ngIf and ngFor)
 - What is a pipe in Angular?
 Why are they useful?
 - How do we make HTTP requests in Angular?
-- What does it mean to subscribe gto an observable?
+- What does it mean to subscribe to an observable?
 - What are Jasmine and Karma?
 How do they go hand in hand?

 ## Etiquette Tips